multilinear/htmlgen.py/README.md

 This library also contains 2 other scripts:
 - google_to_blog.py is a script I used to convert the XML files I downloaded from google in to my blog when moving off blogger.
 It's not flawless (for example, it finds drafts, not just published content), but you may find it useful.
 - new_blog_post.sh is a trivial shell script that, given a blog title will generate the file containing it using the current time as the time as the "posted" time.
 I use this to start a new blog post.

+Known Flaws:
+Path handling is a disaster.
+It's grown organically as I've expanded the library, and it needs a major overhaul.
+I appolagize for the complex uses of htmlgen.computeurl required *everywhere*, it's the cause of a lot of bugs in final websites.